drobb9219/dcc-techplus-capstone-projects/README.md

 ## 🚀 About This Portfolio

-These projects were completed over a 6-week guided cohort experience and reflect technical readiness, professional growth, and real-world problem-solving across IT fundamentals.
+These projects were completed over a 6-week guided cohort experience and reflect:
+- 📁 Technical readiness across IT, cloud, and systems thinking
+- 🧠 Real-world problem-solving with minimal hand-holding
+- 👥 Cross-functional collaboration with peer leadership opportunities

 I am currently pursuing roles in:
 - IT Support